GoddlyGut/Mivel-Privacy-Policy/README.md

 Username
 User ID
 Avatar
-Discriminator
+Setup Data
-Any data submitted to Mivel will be stored on MongoDB until deleted by a user or site administrator.
+Data submitted to Mivel will not be stored on MongoDB unless you are setting up a feature.

 Advertising
 Mivel does not include any form of advertisment as it is a non-profit discord bot.